fxsinx/json-php-shortener/README.md

-# json-php-shortener
+# JSON PHP URL Shortener
-A simple PHP url shortener with JSON file.
+A simple PHP url shortener using JSON file.

-# Requirements
+## Requirements
 Apache or Nginx, PHP or HHVM installed.

-# Configurations
+## Configurations

-## Apache Configurations
+### Apache Configurations
-Modify the `.htaccess file` by appending these lines:
+Modify the `.htaccess` file at the root directory `/` by appending these lines to the end of the file:

 ```
 DirectoryIndex index.html index.htm index.php